jordieres/IoT-Flutter-MS/docs/ios/services/event_manager.md

 - Called by iOS BLE sensor handlers or other iOS logic that needs to report to Dart asynchronously.
 - Simplifies communication by abstracting Flutter stream interface away from business logic.

----

-### Summary

-`EventManager.swift` acts as a tiny but essential abstraction to push structured data from iOS native code to Flutter via `EventChannel`.
-It is designed for simplicity, thread safety, and reusability.